Home About Physical Therapy Educational 1:1 Consultations NeuroStrong Provider Consultations Conditions Kids FAQ Get Started

 Physical Therapy

-Specialized 1:1 in-person care for complex neurologic and connective tissue conditions in North Andover, MA.
+Specialized 1:1 physical therapy for complex neurologic and connective tissue conditions — in person in North Andover, MA, or by telehealth within Massachusetts.
+Medicare, BCBS, and Mass General Brigham accepted.

 Provider Consultations

-A Program of Strength & Balance Collective · Adaptive Strength for Neurologic & Autonomic Recovery
+A Program of Strength & Balance Collective · Online Education, Adaptive Movement & Community · Launching in the New Year

 Why we exist